They may have discussed marriage or been engaged.

 They may have been together months or decades; lived together or separately.

-And then their beloved dies.
+And then the one that is beloved dies.

 These grieving people often express a different kind of grief.
 Without a state endorsed ceremony and license, the world of widows and widowers appears to them to be a gated community, walled by two pieces of paper – a wedding license and a death certificate.
 And it is their perception that this gated community keeps them out.